Scarlett100/cloud_resume_challenge/README.md

 ![alt text](<images/Screenshot 2024-05-21 at 14.49.40.png>)

 <br>
-Finally, my infrastructure had been deployed to Github:
+Finally, my infrastructure had been deployed to Github and I have an empty repo with no files:

 <br>
 ![alt text](<images/Screenshot 2024-05-21 at 14.50.41.png>)